maxtoroq/maxtoroq.github.io/XCST/c/_array.md

+## Remarks

+`c:array` exists for special purposes.
+The preferred way of building an array from a sequence constructor is simply using [`c:variable`](variable.html). `c:array` allows you to:

+- Nest arrays, avoiding flattening.
+- Build or serialize a JSON array.

+You can use [`c:object`](object.html) to add members to an array, or any other non-void instruction.

 ## Building Arrays

 `c:array` supports two kinds of arrays.
-By default, it creates an array of object ([Object][System.Object]´[]´) that can hold any kind of values.
+By default, it creates an array of object ([Object][System.Object]`[]`) that can hold any kind of values.
 Or you can create [JArray][Newtonsoft.Json.Linq.JArray] arrays for JSON programming.

 ## JSON Serialization

 If `c:array` is used when constructing complex or simple content then it serializes directly to JSON.
+It is typically used toghether with [`c:map`](map.html).

 ## Error Conditions